stonehippo/makeymaker.js/README.md

 # Makey Maker

-A tiny JavaScript library for making stuff with the [Makey Makey Go](http://http://shop.makeymakey.com/products/makey-makey-go).
+A tiny JavaScript library for making stuff with the [Makey Makey Go](http://http://shop.makeymakey.com/products/makey-makey-go) in your Web browser.

 ## About

 The Makey Makey Go is a simple device for connecting real-world stuff to computers.
 It turns more-or-less conductive things into touch interfaces.
 This means you can make almost anything into a touchable button.
 Want a banana button?
 Makey Makey Go can help!

 Need a doughnut control?
 Again, Makey Makey Go is the answer!

 Makey Maker is a tiny, easy-to-use JavaScript library for working with the Makey Makey Go in your browser.